Board of Directors

 Carol Andison is a retired school Principal who worked for the Vancouver School Board for over 30 years.
 She started her working life working with teens in care, as a Child Care worker, then a Family Support worker.
 She returned to SFU to do her teaching certificate and started teaching for the Vancouver School Board in 1981.
 After a few years of teaching in the regular classroom, Carol decided she wanted to work in Special Education.
 She took on the position as the teacher of students with behavioral difficulties, she continued in this job for seven years until she moved to Calgary.
 In Calgary, she taught in a treatment center for young offenders and returned to Vancouver a year later to become a Learning Assistance/ESL teacher.
 At this point, Carol started her Masters of Arts at SFU; and simultaneously began her career as a school administrator.
 A position she enjoyed thoroughly until the day she retired in June of 2013.
 While Principal at Strathcona, she was on the board of the School Dental clinic and in those five years, the committee fundraised and built a sustainable dental clinic to serve school children in the Downtown Eastside.
 Carol resides in White Rock with her husband and dog!

 Lynn became passionate about the work of the Crisis Centre in 2012 after the death of her sweetheart, Clifford Snell, from anxiety and depression.
 As a result of this experience, she became an advocate for increased suicide prevention education and improved support and care for people having thoughts of suicide.
-In addition to serving on the board of directors, Lynn also volunteers as a safeTALK facilitator for the Crisis Centre’s Community Education Program.
-Lynn is a senior business advisor with WorkSafeBC, where she is responsible for a large internal communications portfolio.
-She holds a Master of Arts in leadership and organizational development.
+Lynn is a Manager of Corporate Communications with WorkSafeBC and holds a Master of Arts in leadership and organizational development.

 Morgan Gough is a Quantitative Analyst at Connor, Clark & Lunn Investment Management.
 Prior to joining CC&L IM, Morgan founded Alpha Numerics Capital Management, Ltd., where he built and implemented successful equity trading algorithms; he has also served a brief stint as a consultant.
 Morgan earned a Bachelor of Commerce degree (honours) from UBC.